 FLEXIBLE SCHEDULING WITH ONLINE COUNSELING

 When you don’t have to physically go to an appointment, it’s amazing how your scheduling opportunities increase.
 Suddenly lunch breaks and kids’ nap times become options you would never consider for an in-person counseling session.
 And you don’t have to incorporate drive time or consider traffic in your scheduling decisions.
-Maybe you have a teenager who’s home now during the COVID-19 pandemic and can now have an online therapy appointment when before they didn’t have a ride because you were at work.
+Maybe you have a teenager who’s home now during the COVID-19 pandemic and can now have an online therapy appointment when before they didn’t have a ride because you were at work – and most teens genuinely thrive with online counseling.
 Online therapy offers much more flexibility than in-person scheduling, and now is the time to take advantage of that.

 ONLINE THERAPY IN OHIO